ginnyintifa/GPDall/README.md

 ## Map variants to UTR based regulatory regions with user-defined downstream and upstream length

-User can view a sample of the input regulatory_file by calling "regulatoryRegion_example"
+User can view a sample of the input regulatory_file by calling `regulatoryRegion_example`

 ```{r}
 mat = gpd_workflow(vcf_folderPath = "/Path/to/vcf/file/folder/",